Press from Catholic Faith Network Live with Rob Judge

 Sister Anthony O’Connell, SC

 In the chaos after the Battle of Shiloh, Sister Anthony changed everything.
-As the wounded lay waiting, she made a radical choice—saving the most critically injured first.
+As the wounded lay waiting, she made a radical choice—triaging the most critically injured first.
 From blood and mercy was born battlefield triage, and a legend rose with it: the “Angel of the Battlefield.”

 Sister Sister Josella Conlin, SCN